 If you’ve been following my blog, then you probably already know I’m a huge fan of boutique hotels.
 Not only because I work with these types of hotels on a day to day basis, but also because of the uniqueness and personalized service that so many offer.
 When choosing the perfect hotel for weekend getaways, there’s a few items I take into consideration: location, style, review & comfort.

-Walking distance to the Arlo Hudson Square, some of my highlights on this trip included:
+Walking distance to the Arlo SoHo, some of my highlights on this trip included:

 - Jack’s Wife Freda– cute spot for lunch

 - The Butcher’s Daughter- delicious and fresh produce brunch

 - Drybar Tribeca– for some pampering, quick blowout

 - Bar Pitti – the best Italian dinner ever

 - Washington Square Park– beautiful walk

 - Good Story– Arlo Hudson’s Rooftop bar- for chic drinks before/after dinner